nathankurt/covid_secret_santa/README.md

 Could be great for cousin - secret santa.

+Have it use Twilio to text the person who their secret santa is.

 Things it could use.
 Google sheet that people could fill out and pull from that file.